gemaakhbar/paligemma-from-scratch/README.md

 # PaliGemma from Scratch

-A PyTorch implementation of Google's PaliGemma vision-language model with custom segmentation output processing.
+A PyTorch implementation of Google's PaliGemma vision-language model with VQ-VAE decoder for processing referring expression segmentation outputs.

 ## Overview